hgse-schneider/mmca-visualizations/ReadMe.md

 ### Accessing particular details of the paper
-You can access information like data, metrics, outcomes, relationship in a structured way once you have paper obejct.
+You can access information like data, metrics, outcomes, and relationships in a structured way once you have a paper object.

 ```python